Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Mini Explosions.md

 **Mitigation**: Do experiment in a clear lidded fish tank so kids are not peering over the top to see what is happening and tell them to stay a good distance back, keep lid opening faced towards demonstrator.
 It is important to keep the kids under control.
 Try to keep control over at least one of the reagents, so the kids can't just do it themselves.

-Ensure the top of the tank is not at eye level (it is possible for a small volume of the reagents to be propelled through the crack between the top of the tank and the lid).
-Run a length of plastic tape along the hinged side (which should be closest to your audience) to prevent splattering.
+Ensure the top of the tank is not at eye level (it is common for a small volume of the reagents to be propelled through the crack between the top of the tank and the lid). **Run a length of plastic tape along the hinged side (which should be closest to your audience) to prevent splattering.**

 Only assemble the cannisters when in the box and the lid is partially closed.
 Tissue paper may be used as a "fuse" to increase the time taken for the reactants to come into contact with each other - this gives more time to get the canister into the tank.
 Lemon juice is usually better than vinegar, as it reacts more slowly, so again, there is more time to get the canister into the tank.
 In addition, eye protection should be provided for demonstrators to minimise possible risk of solution splashing into demonstrator's eyes.